A Simple Explanation of React.useEffect()

 // Third render, name prop doesn't change

-<Greet name="Stan" /> // Side-effect does NOT RUN
+<Greet name="Stan" /> // Side-effect DOES NOT RUN

 // Fourth render, name prop changes